IM-WALD-SEIN® Top Expert | Clinic Partner Program

 • Forest bathing uses the forest as a health-promoting experiential setting.
 Clinical Forest Therapy goes further by using the forest as a therapeutic setting – indication-based, standardized, safe for clinical use, and documentable in everyday clinical practice.

-• The Clinical Forest Therapy Path is the core of Clinical Forest Therapy.
+• The Clinical Forest Therapy Pathway is the core of Clinical Forest Therapy.
 As a structured outdoor space, it enables indication-related application adapted to the patient profile in individual, group or independent settings.

 • Clinical forest therapists are responsible for planning, implementation, and safety.